-Summer Graduation Policy for Master's Students
+Summer Commencement Policy for Master's and Doctoral Students

-Students who meet the following criteria may participate in the May Commencement with the understanding that they are expected to complete their graduation requirements over the subsequent summer terms:
+Although students must be enrolled at Fayetteville State University in the semester they intend to graduate, students who meet the following criteria may participate in the May Commencement with the understanding that they are expected to complete their graduation requirements over the subsequent summer terms:

-- Non-thesis option students: A candidate shall have no more than six (6) hours remaining toward the completion of his or her degree requirements. - Thesis option students: A candidate must meet the following four (4) requirements (a) Must have orally defended his or her thesis, (b) the candidate's Thesis Advisor and other members of the Thesis Advisory Committee must certify that the thesis is acceptable, except for minor editorial corrections, (c) a copy of the thesis must have been submitted to the Thesis Editor, and (d) the dean of the College or School must approve the candidate's participation in the commencement exercises.
+- 1. Non-thesis option students: A candidate shall have no more than six (6) hours remaining toward the completion of his or her degree requirements. - 2.
+Thesis option students: A candidate must meet the following four (4) requirements (a) Must have orally defended his or her thesis, (b) the candidate's Thesis Advisor and other members of the Thesis Advisory Committee must certify that the thesis is acceptable, except for minor editorial corrections, (c) a copy of the thesis must have been submitted to the Thesis Editor, and (d) the college dean must approve the candidate's participation in the commencement exercises. - 3.
+Doctoral students: A candidate must meet the following five (5) requirements (a) Must have orally defended his or her dissertation by the deadline set by the department/school, (b) the candidate's Dissertation Chair and other members of the Dissertation Committee must certify that the dissertation is acceptable, except for minor editorial corrections, (c) a copy of the dissertation must have been submitted to the Dissertation Editor, (d) the department chair/associate dean must approve the candidate's participation in the commencement exercises and make the recommendation to the college dean, and (e) the college dean must approve the candidate's participation in the commencement exercises.